Contact us on: 0151 727 1355

-If you are experiencing abuse and require urgent advice, contact the National Women’s Aid free helpline on 0808 2000 247 (available 24 hours a day, seven days a week) or the Men’s Advice Line on 0808 801 0327.
+If you are experiencing domestic abuse and require urgent advice, please contact the free 24-hour National Domestic Abuse Helpline on 0808 2000 247 (available 24 hours a day, seven days a week) or the Men’s Advice Line on 0808 801 0327.

-Domestic abuse is an incident (or multiple incidents) of controlling, coercive, threatening, degrading or violent behaviour including sexual violence.
+Domestic abuse is an incident (or multiple incidents) of controlling, coercive, threatening, degrading and violent behaviour including sexual violence.

 Most cases involve a partner or ex-partner, but it can also be by a family member or carer.